Taiwan’s leader has stated that the island will not submit to China.

 Following a spike in Chinese warplane incursions into Taiwan’s air defense zone, President Tsai Ing-wen declared Sunday that Taiwan will not bow to Beijing’s pressure and will protect its democratic way of life.

-Self-governed Taiwan’s 23 million people are always on the verge of being invaded by China, which regards the island as its own and has threatened to take it by force if necessary.
+Self-governed Taiwan’s 23 million people are constantly threatened by totalitarian China, which regards the island as its own and has pledged to seize it, if necessary, by force.

 “The more we achieve, the more pressure we face from China,” Tsai said in a speech commemorating Taiwan’s National Day, adding that “nobody can force Taiwan to follow China’s path.”